-The first time I heard about V-soft, was when I decided to apply for a NOC Technician position in Humana, at the time I was working as a Data Center Technician already with the company, a job where you must be in touch with the NOC, very often, for network troubleshooting.
-But my interest in the NOC started 7 years ago when I started in Humana as a security guard.
+The first time I heard about V-soft, was when I decided to apply for a NOC Technician position in Humana.
+At the time I was working as a Data Center Technician already with the company, a job where you must be in touch with the NOC, very often, for network troubleshooting.
+My interest in the NOC started 7 years ago when I started in Humana as a security guard.

-I heard they had openings, and I sent my resume to the night shift supervisor, and he forwarded it to Hannah Johnson who was the recruiter who handled my entire hiring process.
-Hannah was the first V-soft person I ever met and her work with me has been fantastic to date.
-Her professionalism immediately gave me confidence in V-soft and I was not wrong, not only Hannah, I am very happy and grateful to the rest of the V-soft people who have been in contact with me.
+I heard V-Soft had openings, so I sent my resume to the night shift supervisor, and he forwarded it to Hannah Johnson.
+Hannah was the recruiter who handled my entire hiring process and she was the first V-soft person I ever met and her work with me has been fantastic to date.
+Her professionalism immediately gave me confidence in V-soft and I was not wrong.
+I am very happy and grateful to the rest of the V-soft people who have been in contact with me.

 What is your favorite part of your job?

 My favorite part of the job is learning new things every day.
 Not only about how to solve incidents that arise suddenly, but you also learn to create solutions that facilitate and guarantee better performance in our work.
-For example, the guys at the NOC have been writing PowerShell scripts for some time to automate some of our workflows, this kind of dynamic improves our skills as NOC technicians.
-The work environment is great, everyone collaborates and is willing to help and teach.
+For example, the guys at the NOC have been writing PowerShell scripts for some time to automate some of our workflows.
+Which helps improve our skills as NOC technicians.
+The work environment is great, everyone collaborates and is willing to help.
 It feels good to be part of a team where everyone interacts like members of one big family.

 I'm fortunate to work with a great team at the State of Wisconsin.
 We have a talented group of developers, business analysts, QA staff, project managers, DBAs, etc. Every project brings new challenges and it's great being able to collaborate with colleagues who are dedicated and excited to solve problems for our users.